Valledupar

 Valledupar (/es/) is a city and municipality in northeastern Colombia.
 It is the capital of Cesar Department.
 Its name, Valle de Upar (Valley of Upar), was established in honor of the Amerindian cacique who ruled the valley; Cacique Upar.
 The city lies between the mountains of the Sierra Nevada de Santa Marta and the Serranía del Perijá to the borders of the Guatapurí and Cesar rivers.

 Valledupar is an important agricultural, cattle raising, coal mining and agro-industrial center for the region between the Departments of Cesar and southern municipalities of La Guajira Department, formerly known as the Padilla Province.
 Valledupar is notable as the cradle of vallenato music, representative of the Colombian culture.
 The city hosts the Vallenato Legend Festival.

-During the 1980s, 1990s and early 2000s, the city suffered during the Colombian Armed Conflict, with numerous kidnappings, thousands of people forced out and failure to control crime.
+During the 1980s, 1990s and early 2000s, the city suffered during the Colombian conflict, with numerous kidnappings, thousands of people forced out and failure to control crime.

 Valledupar has one of Colombia's most modern maximum security prisons.

 Geography

 Valledupar is located southeast of the Sierra Nevada de Santa Marta.
 Its average temperature is 28 °C. Because of its relatively high altitude and proximity to the equator, it has a variety of environments, from warm heat to perpetual snow.
 Notable geographic features in Valledupar include the Sierra Nevada de Santa Marta's peaks; the Codazzi, El Guardian, the Ojeda and La Reina.
 Many rivers descend from its snowy peaks and lagoons; the Ariguani, Ariguanicito, Badillo, Calderas, Cesar, Curiba, Donachui, Garupal, Guatapuri, which borders the city of Valledupar; and the Mariangola.

-The Municipality of Valledupar is bordered on the north with the municipalities of Riohacha and San Juan del Cesar in the department of La Guajira.
-To the south are the municipalities of El Paso and Los Robles La Paz in the department of Cesar; to the east are the municipalities of Villanueva and Urumita, also in the Department of La Guajira; and to the west are the municipalities Fundacion and Aracataca, in the department of Magdalena.
+The Municipality of Valledupar is bordered on the north with the municipalities of Riohacha and San Juan del Cesar in La Guajira Department.
+To the south are the municipalities of El Paso and Los Robles La Paz in Cesar Department; to the east are the municipalities of Villanueva and Urumita, also in La Guajira Department; and to the west are the municipalities Fundacion and Aracataca, in Magdalena Department.

-The municipality has an area of about 4,977.96 km², from which 72,660 km² pertain to the Arhuacos Indian Reserve, 399.52 km² to the Kogui and Wiwa Indian Reserve, and 425.60 km² to the Sierra Nevada de Santa Marta National Park.
+The municipality has an area of about 4,977.96 km^{2}, from which 72,660 km^{2} pertain to the Arhuacos Indian Reserve, 399.52 km^{2} to the Kogui and Wiwa Indian Reserve, and 425.60 km^{2} to the Sierra Nevada de Santa Marta National Park.